raspberrypilearning/cd-sebento-scratch-1/en/step_6.md

 ![](images/spritesPaintNew.png)

-If your mosquito is a bit big compared to your parrot, you can use the **grow** and **shrink** buttons to make both sprites the right size.
+If your mosquito is a bit big compared to your parrot, you can use the size control to make both sprites the right size!

 ![](images/sprites2.png)